Blues on Highway 401

 I feel my time has come

-I am a prisoner of this highway
+I'm a prisoner of this highway

-And I am trying to be free
+And I'm trying to be free

 But they keep on killing forests

-And they are trying to kill me
+They're trying to kill me

 I would rather drive a two lane